pubkey/event-reduce/javascript/DEVELOPER.md

 Run this until it no longer logs that it has found errors.
 I had let this run about one month.

-To let it run on a server, use this command
+To let it run on a server, use this command so you can exit the terminal and it still runs:
-`nohup npm run iterative-fuzzing > itterative-fuzzing.out 2>&1`
+`nohup npm run iterative-fuzzing &`

 ### optimize bdd

+`npm run optimize-bdd`

 Optimize the binary decision diagramm to get the one which has the best performance.
 Because there are 2^13 permutations or the bdd order, we just generate a random order and test it.
 As soon as we find a better bdd, it is written to the generated files.
 Run this until it no longer finds a better bdd.
 I had let this run about one week.

+To let it run on a server, use this command so you can exit the terminal and it still runs:
+`nohup npm run optimize-bdd &`